Meera Bhardwaj:

 April 7, 2026: A two-year-old female leopard was found shot dead in the Koppa section of Periyapatna falling within the Hunsur forest division.
 Its body was riddled with three bullets.

-April 8, 2026: A coffee planter died in an attack by a wild elephant inside a coffee estate in Kodagu district.
+April 8, 2026: Mokalmadu Rathu, 56-year-old coffee planter died in an attack by a wild elephant inside a coffee estate in Kaimani village, Ponnampete taluk, Kodagu district.

-The months of February-March-April 2026 has been the darkest months for the wildlife authorities as in February-March alone – SIX leopards died.
+The months of February-March-April 2026 has been the darkest months for the conservation of wildlife as in February-March alone – SIX leopards died.

 TIP OF THE ICEBERG

-The Data of Wildlife Deaths by this reporter maybe, just the tip of the iceberg as wildlife activists and naturalists from districts that have tiger reserves, national parks and sanctuaries cite more deaths of elephants and other wildlife.
-However, since there is no proof of evidence or any pictures of dead animal with dates and coordinates, their numbers have not been included.
+The Data of Wildlife Deaths as collated by this reporter maybe, just the tip of the iceberg as wildlife activists and naturalists from districts that have tiger reserves, national parks and sanctuaries cite more deaths of elephants and leopards and other wildlife.
+However, since there is no proof of evidence or any pictures of dead animals with dates and coordinates, their numbers have not been included.

 Looking at the figures of rising deaths of humans and big cats and jumbos, it seems a highly concerted action is needed involving all the stakeholders, otherwise, a day will come when people and especially farmers will scream for death to tigers, leopards and elephants as people especially labourers and farm workers are caught in the escalating conflict in south interior, central district and Malnad districts of Karnataka.